 A deduction from annual income of \$480 is made for each household member who qualifies as a dependent.
-The amount of deduction will be indexed to inflation and adjusted annually in consultation with HUD.
-Dependents are members of the household who are not the borrower, co-borrower, or spouse, are age 17 or younger, are an individual with a disability, or are a full- time student.
+Dependents are members of the household who are not the borrower, co-borrower, or spouse, are age 17 or younger, are an individual with a disability, or are a full-time student.
 The applicant/borrower, co-applicant/co-borrower, or spouse of applicant/borrower (even if the household member is temporarily absent) may never qualify as a dependent.
 A foster child, an unborn child, a child who has not yet joined the family, or a live-in aide may never be counted as a dependent.